100+ datasets found

 Description

-Important Note: This item is in mature support as of December 2024.
+Mature Support Notice: This item is in mature support as of December 2024.
+A new version of this item is available for your use.
+Esri recommends updating your maps and apps to use the new version.
 See blog for more information.This web map presents a vector basemap of OpenStreetMap (OSM) data hosted by Esri.
 This version of the map is rendered in a style similar to the Esri Street Map (with Relief).
 It includes the World Hillshade layer.
 Created from the sunsetted Daylight map distribution, data updates supporting this layer are no longer available.OpenStreetMap is an open collaborative project to create a free editable map of the world.
 Volunteers gather location data using GPS, local knowledge, and other free sources of information and upload it.
 The resulting free map can be viewed and downloaded from the OpenStreetMap site: www.OpenStreetMap.org.
 Esri is a supporter of the OSM project.
 Precise Tile Registration: The tile layer uses the improved tiling scheme “WGS84 Geographic, Version 2” to ensure proper tile positioning at higher resolutions (neighborhood level and beyond).
 The new tiling scheme is much more precise than tiling schemes of the legacy basemaps Esri released years ago.
 We recommend that you start using this new basemap for any new web maps in WGS84 that you plan to author.
 Due to the number of differences between the old and new tiling schemes, some web clients will not be able to overlay tile layers in the old and new tiling schemes in one web map.

 + more versions